apache/incubator-devlake-website/blog/2022-05-18-apache-welcomes-devLake/index.md

 We also feel that the Apache community has one of the strongest ecosystems when it comes to data-oriented open-source projects.

-Last and not least, the support and enthusiasm of the Apache community and mentors made it clear to us that this would be a place where we can truly evolve and nurture DevLake.
+Last and not least, the support and enthusiasm of the Apache community and mentors made it clear to us that this would be a place where we can truly evolve and nurture Apache DevLake.

 In the months leading up to DevLake's acceptance, our mentors provided guidance and suggestions instrumental to making this important moment a reality.
 We want to take this opportunity to thank and acknowledge them:

-- **[Willem Ning Jiang](https://github.com/WillemJiang)**: DevLake Champion; ASF Member & Board Director
+- **[Willem Ning Jiang](https://github.com/WillemJiang)**: Apache DevLake Champion; ASF Member & Board Director
 - **[Liang Zhang](https://github.com/terrymanu)**: Founder & CEO of SphereEx; ASF Member, Founder & PMC Chair of Apache ShardingSphere
 - **[Lidong Dai](https://github.com/dailidong)**: ASF Member; Apache DolphinScheduler PMC Chair
 - **[Sijie Guo](https://github.com/sijie)**: ASF Member, PMC member of Apache Pulsar; Founder & CEO of StreamNative